Mandatory Directive for Construction Projects – PDF:

 This section lists requirements for all construction projects (other than single-worker construction projects).

-*Note: Large Construction Projects must also follow additional requirements, which are described beginning on page
+*Note: Large Construction Projects must also follow additional requirements, which are described below in "Additional Rules for Large Construction Projects."*

 - Responsibilities of the General Contractor and Subcontractors